remotion-dev/remotion/packages/docs/docs/cloudrun/getservices.md

 ### `region`

 The [GCP region](/docs/cloudrun/region-selection) that you would like to query.
 It is also possible to pass 'all regions' here, to ignore the region constraint.

+### `compatibleOnly`

+If `true`, only services that match the version of the current Remotion Lambda package are returned.
+If `false`, all services are returned.

 ## Example